 Preparing the Session

 Unless the module is very linear, like Hoard of the Dragon Queen, check where the last session ended and query your players to get an idea on what they want to do next.
-Some modules are very open, like Cures of Strahd or Tomb of Annihilation and the party can easily roam around doing many different things.
+Some modules are very open, like Curse of Strahd or Tomb of Annihilation and the party can easily roam around doing many different things.
 Once you get an idea from the party, go prep that specific part.
 But don’t overprepare!
 Write key points, short ideas, a very loose script on what you think may happen but remember: players are unpredictable.
 So don’t invest that much time on this, but rather read the part once or twice and see what additional content you can plug.

-Encounters in Barovia has a social encounter that either hints to the night hags or reveals the dreadful impact of their product: the dream pie.
+Encounters in Barovia have a social encounter that either hints to the night hags or reveals the dreadful impact of their product: the dream pie.
 This kind of encounter will generally be more interesting than finding a group of bersekers hiding in some bushes.